 What exactly is a plant-based diet?

-It is a diet based on fruits, vegetables, whole grains, and legumes, which may exclude or minimize meat, including chicken, dairy products, and eggs.
-The diet will eliminate foods made from refined flour + sugar and certain refined vegetable oils.
+A plant-based diet is based on fruits, vegetables, whole grains and legumes, and may or may not include chicken, dairy products, and eggs.
+At its heart, it simply eliminates refined flour, sugar and certain refined vegetable oils.

-There’s tons of delicious food to choose from every day, and most of these can be used as ingredients in familiar dishes you may want to prepare, such as pizza, mashed potatoes, and burrito bases.
+There’s tons of delicious food to choose from every day, and most can be used as ingredients in dishes you already know and love, such as pizza, mashed potatoes, and burrito bases.

-Here are some of the foods you can add to a plant-based diet:
+Here are the basics of a plant-based diet:

 - Fruit: mangoes, bananas, grapes, strawberries, blueberries, oranges, cherries, plums, lemons, etc.